siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

   and facilitates their functionality via Siddhi Context with periodic state persistence, statistics reporting and extension loading.

 - [SiddhiAppRuntime](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/SiddhiAppRuntime.java) :
- One Siddhi Application Runtime is generated for each Siddhi Application deployed.
+ A Siddhi Application Runtime is generated for each Siddhi Application deployed.
 Siddhi Application Runtimes provide an isolated execution environment for each Siddhi Application defined.
  These Siddhi Application Runtimes are based on the logic of their Siddhi Application, and they consume and publish events from various external systems and Java or Python programmes.